 u/Ryanoftheday (aka RyanSwag) later took this information and simplified it:

-The data suggests that using defenders with 1600-2100 CP is most optimal for defending when aiming for up to 4 hours, and that using Pokemon with less than 1500 CP is most optimal for defending 8+ hours.
-While only using Blissey or Snorlax at a max of 1500 CP is fine, in RyanSwag’s analysis a 1500 CP or less Blissey underperforms significantly when compared to a 1000-1500 CP Chansey sitting in a gym.
-They may even underperform a 1000-1500 CP Steelix and Azumarill due to their bulk and handy resistances.
+The data suggests that using defenders with 1600–2100 CP is most optimal for defending when aiming for up to 4 hours, and that using Pokemon with less than 1500 CP is most optimal for defending 8+ hours.
+While only using Blissey or Snorlax at a max of 1500 CP is fine, in RyanSwag’s analysis a 1500-CP-or-less Blissey underperforms significantly when compared to a 1000–1500 CP Chansey sitting in a gym.
+They may even underperform a 1000–1500 CP Steelix or Azumarill due to their bulk and handy resistances.

 Things look pretty up for Chansey, that is, until you consider gym height.

-When looking at gyms you may notice this duality: some gyms are little pancakes where other gyms stand tall with banners hanging. u/eric654256 investigated this phenomenon and found that gym height is based on the sum of all defenders’ current CP.
-If the CP exceeds 8000 the gym is noticeably tall.
-If the CP is too low then it’s small.
+When looking at gyms, you may notice this duality: some gyms are little pancakes where other gyms stand tall with banners hanging. u/eric654256 investigated this phenomenon and found that gym height is based on the sum of all defenders’ current CP.
+If the CP total exceeds 8000, the gym is noticeably tall.
+If the CP total is below 8000, then it’s small.